-Identifiers are names given to different names given to entities such as constants, variables, structures, functions etc.
+Identifiers are names given to different entities such as constants, variables, structures, functions, etc.

 int amount; double totalbalance;

 In the above example, amount and totalbalance are identifiers and int, and double are keywords.